MaliosDark/PetFinderPi/README.md

 - ⚙️ **RFID Scanner Connected to USB Port**: Connect an RFID scanner to a USB port for additional identification capabilities.

-- 🌡️ **DHT22 Temperature Sensor Wired Up**: Set up the DHT22 sensor to measure temperature.
+- 🌡️ **DHT22 Temperature Sensor Wired Up**: Set up the DHT22 sensor to measure temperature. ( i`m going to be Updating it to a DHT11 that can check humidity and temperature )

 ## Installation